AusGamers

-AusGamers is an Australian video game journalism website created by Mammoth Media in 1999.
+AusGamers was an Australian video game journalism website created by Mammoth Media in 1999.
 MCVPacific noted it as "one of Australia's longest running online gaming publications, surviving the first dot-com crash, hosting LAN events and building itself into a one-stop files source".

 History

 AusGamers was initially created in 1999 as a "landing point for local gamers and gaming organizations.

-In September 2014, it relaunched its website, having cut ties with media agency MCN in favour of working with You Know Media, headed by Ryan Cunningham."
+In September 2014, it relaunched its website, having cut ties with media agency MCN in favour of working with You Know Media, headed by Ryan Cunningham.".